NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 #####Init

 Initialize values without changes at the current iteration before calculation.
-At the same time, predicted load will be calculated between outdoor air conditions and setpoint manager.
+At the same time,

 #####CalcAirLoopDOAS

-Calculate outputs using iteration.
-This section is similar with the SimOAComponent function in the MixedAir module.
-The difference is that each component is called with setpoint condition for this particular component in the SimOAComponent function, so that component is controlled individually, while the proposed function will send load calculated in the init function to all compoenent and iterated with partload ratio.
-Therefore, the proposed function will be converged in all components.
+Calculate outputs by calling SimOAComponent function in the MixedAir module.

 #####Sizing